IR Message from the President

 We will work toward expansion of production volume and business volume in our full range of support businesses, including service parts, engineering consignments, prototyping, molds and tools, and facilities.

-Last fiscal year, Nissan Shatai has started a Medium-Term Management Plan covering fiscal years 2023 to 2027 with an awareness of the environmental changes of "the necessity of a response to climate change," "changes in the needs of the market," "increase in the societal responsibilities required of companies" and "changes in the working population and the awareness of employees."
+In fiscal year 2023, Nissan Shatai has started a Medium-Term Management Plan covering fiscal years 2023 to 2027 with an awareness of the environmental changes of “the necessity of a response to climate change,” “changes in the needs of the market,” “increase in the societal responsibilities required of companies” and “changes in the working population and the awareness of employees.”

 Taking into account these environmental changes, we have defined our Vision for our Future as "Contribute to society through our commercial vehicles, premium cars, specially equipped vehicles, and support businesses and become the one and only presence trusted by our customers" and we are working to expand these three major businesses.